 1. Follow the steps to Create an Integration.

 2. Once you select Salesforce as your CRM, you'll be asked to enter your Salesforce Host.
 Make sure that the Host URL ends in a forward slash or it won’t work!

 Your host is the URL excluding the path when you log in to your Salesforce account.
 For example https://na40.salesforce.com/ or https://yourDomain.salesforce.com/.

-When adding the integration, please note that domains with ‘lightning.force.com' aren’t supported.
-If you normally sign in with a 'lightning.force.com' URL, please copy and paste this URL into a private window so your browser resolves it to a ‘salesforce.com’ URL.
-Use this as your Host URL instead.
+When adding the integration, note that domains with ‘lightning.force.com' aren’t supported.
+If you normally sign in with a 'lightning.force.com' URL, copy and paste that URL into a private window so that your browser resolves it to a ‘salesforce.com’ URL.
+Use the resulting 'salesforce.com' URL as your Host.

 3. Click Save at the bottom of the page.

 You will be taken to your new Integration Setup page, where you'll be able to View or Edit it later:

 If you wish to edit your Integration at a later point, you can access it from the right toolbar on your dashboard:

 In your New/Mode action, open the Edit tab, and scroll down to the Integrations section of the Basic Configuration page.
 Select your Salesforce integration from the 'CRM Integration' menu and click on 'Save & Next' to complete the process.